domaincheck/wordpress-plugin/readme.txt

 = Q: Does Domain Check give people access to my GoDaddy / Bluehost / Hostmonster / etc. account? =
 A: No. Domain Check does not require any logins, passwords, or access to any of your domain registrar, SSL certificate provider, or hosting company.

+= Q: Does Domain Check let me change domain autorenew for my domains? =
+A: No. Domain Check only allows you to search and monitor domains and does not allow you to change anything about your autorenew status.

 = Q: One of the coupon codes or deals I want does not work or expired, what should I do? =
 A: Be sure to go to the Coupons page and refresh the coupons to make sure you have the most up-to-date coupons available.
 If it still is available but the site is not giving you the coupon please contact their custom support directly.